Contact us on 020 8226 0034 today to arrange your consultation.

 How we can help

+Don’t let MS stand in the way of a fulfilling life.
+Take the first step toward a brighter future with our individualised clinical exercise plans.
 Our team of Exercise Physiologists are experienced in finding the right types and intensity of exercise for helping people improve their MS symptoms, strength, energy and mobility.

-Step 4: Home exercise support
+Independent exercise support